-A cliche maybe but South Africa really is a “World in one Country”.
-Home to a vast expanse with many fascinating & distinct natural features, regions, cultures & attractions – but they all blend harmoniously to form the modern Rainbow Nation that is South Africa.
+A cliché perhaps, but South Africa really is a “World in one country”.
+Home to a vast expanse with many fascinating & distinct natural features, regions, cultures & attractions – they all blend harmoniously to form the modern Rainbow Nation that is South Africa.

 Our South Africa experts can help you get the most of your holiday whether it is a stay in the cosmopolitan city of Cape Town; big game viewing in the Kruger National Park; or a self drive golfing holiday along the famous Garden Route.
 We have first hand knowledge of the country and when to see it at it’s best.

 Most first-time visitors head to Cape Town to start their explorations.
 This small, compact city is continually cited the world’s top tourist destination.
 Over shadowed by Table Mountain which is visible from every direction, there is so much more to see and do here.
 The popular V&A Waterfront is a must-see tourist location, with its al fresco, quayside restaurants and shops.
 It is also home to the Cape Town Aquarium and the the newly opened Zeitz Museum of Contemporary Art Africa.

 There are a number of Wine regions mostly located in the Western Cape with the most famous being Stellenbosch and Franschhoek.
 These can be visited as a day trip or enjoyed as part of a longer stay in the country.
 Visitors are welcomed to the cellar door tasting rooms which can be visited as part of a guided tour, self driving or one of the novel wine tasing tours that are on offer by horse-back, mountain bike, wine tram or even hot air balloon!